habitism/hanzipro/pages/google/help/no_sound/no_sound.md

 2. Tap **Text-to-speech**.
 3. Tap the **Settings** icon next to **Preferred engine**.
 4. Tap **Install voice data**.
 5. Swipe to the voice data you'd like to install.
-Far thehenSamsung engine, tap the download icon, and tap **Download**.
+For the Samsung engine, tap the download icon, and tap **Download**.
 For the Google engine, tap the language, and then tap the download icon.

 ![down new voices](/hanzipro/pages/google/help/images/no_sound.png)